expo/expo/docs/pages/classic/building-standalone-apps.md

 <Terminal cmd={['$ expo build:ios -t simulator']} />

-Building for iOS, you can choose the option to let Expo create necessary credentials.
-You still have the choice to provide your own credentials.
-In this process, your Apple ID and password are used locally and are never saved on Expo's servers.
+When building for iOS, you can choose to let Expo create any necessary credentials that your app will need.
+However, you'll still have the choice to provide your own credentials if you'd like.
+During this process, Expo CLI will use your Apple ID and password.
+Your authentication information is only used locally on your computer and is never sent to Expo's servers.

 ```sh
 $ expo build:ios